Hospital Injury Lawyer Michigan

 How Long Do Patients Have to Sue a Hospital for Negligence?

 Generally, patients have between two and six years to file a medical malpractice lawsuit against a hospital.
 In the state of Michigan, injured patients have 3 years after the time of injury or death to recover damages from a hospital.
 However, we recommend filing your hospital negligence lawsuit as soon as possible.
 These cases can be immensely complicated, which means you should leave yourself as much time as possible to prepare.
-As soon as you are aware of your injury, we recommend speaking with a qualified medical malpractice lawyer about your case.
+As soon as you are aware of your injury, we recommend speaking with a qualified medical malpractice lawyer to sue a hospital.
 This will allow you to navigate the complicated red tape more easily.

 How to Sue a Hospital